-Standard & Poor's Ratings Services ("S&P") Corporate Bond Rating Definitions
+S&P Global Ratings ("S&P") Corporate Bond Rating Definitions

 AAA-Debt rated "AAA" has the highest rating assigned by S&P. Capacity to pay interest and repay principal is extremely strong.

 AA-Debt rated "AA" has a very strong capacity to pay interest and repay principal and differs from the higher-rated issues only in small degree.